Kruzenger/Parsers/README.md

 Hello everyone!
 Today I want to tell you how to use my realisation of Earley Parser:

 So, first of all My project contains some tests.
-You can run them, by cloning googletests in main folder with Parser, and build the project with CMake.
-You can find basic CMakeLists.txt in main folder as well.
+You can run them, by cloning googletests in main folder with Parser, and build the project with CMake, using target TestParser.
+Also you can use target TestParserCoverageHtml to generate Code Coverage Info, that can be found in ```build/``` directory.

 If you want to compile Parser without tests, use command ```g++ -g ./src/main.cpp ./src/Earley.cpp ./src/Grammar.cpp -o execute_me.out``` and now you can find executable file named ```execute_me.out```.
 Congratulations, You are almost ready to have fun.
 All that's left - is to write your own grammatic in file your_test.
 You can find it in directory ```tests/```